fema-ffrd/overflow/docs/introduction/overview.md

 ## Design Philosophy

-Overflow aims to be scalable, performant, and correct - in that order.
-There are cases where correctness is sacrificed in favor of the other two so long as it is not a practical issue.
-In most cases, the algorithms produce results that are mathematically equivalent to authoritative methods used throughout the hydrological community.
-Every operation is designed to scale from laptop-sized datasets to continental DEMs without requiring specialized hardware.
+Overflow prioritizes scalability and performance while maintaining correctness.
+The algorithms make practical trade-offs that enable efficient processing of massive datasets.
+Most of the algorithms produce results that are mathematically equivalent to authoritative methods used throughout the hydrological community.